Constraining the AGN luminosity function from JWST with the X-ray Background: X-Ray Background from JWST measurements of AGN LF

 The comparison to the unresolved X-ray background data, however, runs in sharp contrast to the above behaviour for the emissivity.
-This is illustrated by predicting the X-ray background expected from the emissivity enhanced by the factors above and comparing it to the \citet{moretti2012} best-fitting curve in Fig. \ref{fig:xrb}.
-The expected backgrounds for the $2 \times$, $5 \times$ and $10 \times$ multiplicative factors are illustrated by the dashed, dotted and dash-dotted blue lines in Fig. \ref{fig:xrb}.
+This is illustrated by predicting the XRB expected from the emissivity enhanced by the factors above { (by scaling the redshift-weighted areas under each of the blue curves to that of the red dashed line in Fig. \ref{fig:epsilon912}) and comparing the results to the prediction from the red dashed line, viz the \citet{moretti2012}} best-fitting curve in Fig. \ref{fig:xrb}.
+The expected backgrounds for the $2 \times$, $5 \times$ and $10 \times$ multiplicative factors are illustrated by the dashed, dashed-dotted and dotted blue lines respectively in Figure \ref{fig:xrb}.
 The corresponding values of the two-dimensional Kolmogorov-Smirnov (KS) test statistic [$d$-value, which measures the deviation between the predicted XRB and that measured by \citet{moretti2012}] is plotted in the lower panel of Fig. \ref{fig:chisq} as a function of the multiplicative factor (a higher $d$-value indicates larger deviation, with a value of unity ruling out the model).
 The associated $p$-value of the 10$\times$ enhancement is $8.8 \times 10^{-8}$, reiterating the difficulty of simultaneously satisfying the JWST constraints on the 912 \AA\ emissivity over $z \sim 4-7$, and the XRB measurements.